madslundt/reactintro/README.md

 5. Run the command `npm start`.
 6. Browser opens webpage `localhost:3000`.

-_This project has included HMR (Hot Module Reloading) so it should be able to render your changes without refreshing the browser_
+_This project has included HMR (Hot Module Reloading) so it should be able to render your changes without refreshing the browser._

 ## How the application is structured